BarsukinSyn/ComfyUI-Enjoyer-Roadmap/samplers-and-schedulers.md

 4. **SGM Uniform**: Designed to simplify the progression of noise reduction, potentially leading to faster processing times but possibly at the cost of some image detail or smoothness.
 5. **Simple**: Developed by the ComfyUI creator as an experiment for a straightforward scheduler.
 It has shown effectiveness in specific scenarios, such as during the second pass of HiRes.Fix.
 6. **DDIM Uniform**: Supposed to be used with `ddim` sampler if you want it to behave exactly like in the reference Stable Diffusion implementation.

+## Impact of Step Count

+In Stable Diffusion, various samplers are employed to generate images by guiding the model through a series of steps, transitioning from pure noise to a coherent image.
+The number of steps significantly influences the output quality, computational time, and the stylistic traits of the resulting image, such as texture smoothness and edge definition.

+Generally, increasing the number of steps enhances image quality, as it allows more iterations for the model to refine and adjust the noise-to-image transformation.
+However, this improvement comes at the cost of longer generation times and potentially higher computational demands, depending on the sampler and hardware used.

+Balancing speed and quality depends on the specific tasks and the acceptable trade-offs in terms of performance and output fidelity.
+Different samplers, such as `dpm_fast` or `dpm_adaptive`, may be optimized to work efficiently with fewer steps, thus offering unique balances between speed and image quality.